 Take a cue from the locals and go straight to the source, heading to seaside fishing hamlets for fresh fish or mountain villages for local meat.
 Seek out tavernas that produce their own vegetables, wine and oil, where the fried potatoes are hand-cut and recipes are passed down through generations.

-- Souvlaki Greece’s favourite fast food, both the gyros and skewered meat versions wrapped in pitta bread, with tomato, onion and lashings of tzatziki.
+- Souvlaki Greece’s favourite fast food, both the gyros (meat cooked on a vertical rotisserie) and skewered meat versions wrapped in pitta bread, with tomato, onion and lashings of tzatziki.

 - Pies Bakeries make endless variations of tyropita (cheese pie) and spanakopita (spinach pie), plus other pies.